-Impact of the change on Consumer Benefit Areas: Area Identified impact Improved safety and reliability This change would mean that the energy system can operate more safely and reliably in the future in a way that benefits end consumers.
-Gas leaks are dangerous - as this Modification would reduce gas leaks, it would also reduce the inherent danger of gas leaks.
-Positive Lower bills than would otherwise be the case Better incentivisation, will reduce costs attributable to gas lost from the system and knock on environmental costs.
-This will lower bills and help protect the environment.
-Positive Reduced environmental damage This will reduce greenhouse gas emissions by reducing-incentivising the reduction of natural gas leaks Shrinkage, supporting the journey to net zero.
+Impact of the change on Consumer Benefit Areas: Area Identified impact Improved safety and reliability This change would provide incentivisations so that the energy system can operate more safely and reliably in the future in a way that benefits end consumers.
+Gas leaks are dangerous - as this Modification would incentivise the reduction of gas leaks, it aims to reduce the inherent danger of gas leaks.
+Positive Lower bills than would otherwise be the case Better incentivisation, aims to reduce costs attributable to gas lost from the system and knock on environmental costs.
+This aims to lower bills and help protect the environment.
+Positive Reduced environmental damage By incentivising the reduction of Shrinkage model error, this modification aims to reduce greenhouse gas emissions, supporting the journey to net zero.
 Natural gas is a potent greenhouse gas that is 84x more potent than CO2.
-Approximately 16 TWh of natural gas were lost from the total system in 2021/22.
+Approximately 16 TWh of gas were lost from the total system in 2021/22.
 It will support the decoupling of leak estimation from party bias.
 Via accurate calculation of the environmental impact of gas leaks, it will support decisions on how to move away from GHG-intensive energy supply in the UK.
+Positive
-Positive Improved quality of service Increases confidence in customers that our gas system is operated efficiently Positive

-Benefits for society as a whole

-As above: this Modification would lower bills and GHG emissions.
-The economic impacts of climate change are detailed within the linked government webpage.
+Improved quality of service Increases confidence in customers that our gas system is operated efficiently Positive Benefits for society as a whole As above: via incentivising Shrinkage model error reduction this Modification would lower bills and GHG emissions.
+The economic impacts of climate change are detailed within the linked government webpage .
 Positive